kyle1320/groupme-bot/README.md

 # groupme-bot
-Runs a Node.js server that allows "bots" to listen for, and reply to, GroupMe messages.
-The main program can be started using the command `node app.js`, or optionally, `node start`.
+A package that allows "bots" to listen for, and reply to, GroupMe messages.
+Should be required by another express program and added as a route.

 ## Bots
 Bots provide the mechanism to parse and reply to posted messages.
 Bots should extend the prototype provided by /bots/bot.js.
 Bots have the following properties: